 Above all, the course provides guidance, food for thought and a supportive environment in which to meet other writers and share your fascination with storytelling.

 To sign up write to us at firstname.lastname@example.org

 KATE BROWN is a writer and film-maker.
+She is the recipient of a 2020 Grant for Non-German Literature, awarded by the Berlin Senate Department for Culture and Europe.
 Her first novel ‘The Women of Versailles’, set during the reign of Louis XV, was published by Seren Books in 2017.
-Her story ‘Making Fists’ won third prize in the Bristol Short Story Prize 2016.
-Other short fiction has been published widely and short-listed for the Fish Short Story Prize and the Asham Award among others.
-Katehas good eye for a story, she was fiction editor at UK literary magazine The View From Here.
-Stories she selected for publication there went on the be published in Salt’s 2013 and 2014 Best British Short Stories anthologies.
-She is also a mentor for the Womentoring Project https://womentoringproject.co.uk/.
+Her short stories have been published widely and been placed or short-listed in awards such as the Bristol Short Story Prize, Fish Publishing Short Story Award, Asham Award.
 Kate is a graduate of the UK’s National Film and Television School, her films have been shown at festivals and on television worldwide.